-1. Rude staff.
-This is not just applicable to hotels.
-As a property owner, the last thing you would want to see is a guest and your hotel staff bickering in the hotel.
-This will not just create a scene but will tarnish your reputation.
-While it is understandable that some guests can unreasonable, it is important for your hotel staff to be patient and understanding.
+As a property owner, the last thing you want to see is a guest and your hotel staff bickering in the hotel.
+This will not just create a scene but also cause embarrassment for the other staff.
+While it is understandable that some guests can be unreasonable, it is important for your hotel staff to be patient and understanding.